 Snowbirds – retired people or seniors who head to the southern United States for the winter and return to Canada in the summer

-Square feet - officially Canada uses the metric system of measurement however the Toronto real estate industry uses square feet rather than square metres when referring to measurement of space and rooms in condos and houses.
+Square feet - officially Canada uses the metric system of measurement however the Toronto real estate industry uses square feet rather than square metres when referring to measurement of space and rooms in condos and homes.

 The GTA – The Greater Toronto Area is made up of not only the City of Toronto but is also comprised of the surrounding areas including Oakville, Mississauga, Brampton, Markham, King, Pickering and Ajax.